bbauska/UofM-AdvStyling/readme.md

 The following segment of this article is dedicated entirely to the frameworks themselves.
 The list goes down in accordance with the rankings we saw earlier.
-I have provided a general overview of each of the frameworks, as well as links to GitHub and the framework\'s website.
+I have provided a general overview of each of the frameworks, as well as links to GitHub and the framework&apos;s website.

-## #01 -- React
+<h2 name="ch01">01 -- React</h2>

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~ 94/95. react logo and framework (91) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->